 Aged Care courses reflect the role of support workers who perform specialized tasks and functions in aged services, whether in a residential, home, or community setting.
 Individualized service planning and delivery will be developed, facilitated, and reviewed by students, who will take responsibility for their own outputs within defined organizational guidelines.

 CHC33015 Certificate III in Individual Support

-The Certificate III in Individual Support qualification reflects the role of community and/or residential workers who follow an individualized plan to provide person-centered support to people who may require assistance due to aging, disability, or another reason.
+The Certificate III in Individual Support qualification reflects the role of community and/or residential workers who follow an individualized plan to provide person-centred support to people who may require assistance due to aging, disability, or another reason.

 Work entails exercising discretion and judgment in providing individual support, as well as accepting responsibility for one’s own outputs.
-Workers have a broad range of factual, technical, and procedural knowledge, as well as some theoretical understanding of the concepts and practices necessary to provide person-centered support.
+Workers have a broad range of factual, technical, and procedural knowledge, as well as some theoretical understanding of the concepts and practices necessary to provide person-centred support.

 The candidate must complete a minimum of 120 hours of work as detailed in the Assessment Requirements of the competency units in order to achieve this Certificate III in Individual Support qualification.

 - Community care worker

 - Care Assistant